Darwish-md/State-Exam-2023/Topic-06.md

-# part 1: Sequential logical: Latches and Flip-Flops.
+# Part 1: Sequential logical: Latches and Flip-Flops.
 Counters.
 Shift registers.
 Memories.
 Sequential logic refers to a type of digital logic that utilizes memory elements to store and remember information, allowing for the creation of circuits with memory capabilities.
 It enables the implementation of circuits that can retain and process data based on their previous states.
 Here are some important components and concepts related to sequential logic:

 ## Latches: